MicrosoftDocs/win32/desktop-src/IndexSrv/secpropertystorebackupsize.md

 ---
 title: SecPropertyStoreBackupSize
 description: SecPropertyStoreBackupSize
-ms.assetid: 'a5438f45-e141-4f42-8d49-098396511279'
+ms.assetid: a5438f45-e141-4f42-8d49-098396511279
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # SecPropertyStoreBackupSize

 > [!Note]
 > Indexing Service is no longer supported as of Windows XP and is unavailable for use as of Windows 8.
 Instead, use [Windows Search](https://msdn.microsoft.com/library/windows/desktop/aa965362) for client side search and [Microsoft Search Server Express]( http://go.microsoft.com/fwlink/p/?linkid=258445) for server side search.

 The **SecPropertyStoreBackupSize** entry determines the number of system pages held in memory to back up the secondary property cache.